Rybakov Foundation

 The Rybakov Foundation (Рыбаков Фонд) is a private philanthropic organization, founded by Ekaterina Rybakova and Igor Rybakov in 2015.
-It has a number of national and international projects and is best known globally for the Rybakov Prize, an award for philanthropists in education.
+It operates in the fields of socio-educational development, school communities, and prize philanthropy, and may participate in both national and international partnerships.

 History

-Rybakov Foundation was established by the Russian billionaire Igor Rybakov and his wife Ekaterina in December 2015.
-Rybakov applied the concepts of efficient business management to charity and educational projects.

-In 2016, the founders identified three areas of work: development of education, entrepreneurship, and non-commercial sector.
+The foundation was established in December 2015 by Igor Rybakov and Ekaterina Rybakova.
+Rybakov has applied business management approaches to the governance of the organization’s activities.
+Initial focus areas included the development of education, support for entrepreneurship, and work with non-commercial entities.
 The Foundation also sponsored an annual #EdCrunch conference for new technologies in education.

-In 2017, the foundation partnered with the Moscow City University, Projectoria NGO and the World Bank to launch Collab Challenge, a Scratch coding contest for Russian teenagers.
-Also in May 2017, the foundation and Higher School of Economics launched first PhilTech (Technologies for Philanthropy) business accelerator in Russia.
+In 2017, the foundation partnered with the Moscow City University, Projectoria NGO and the World Bank to launch Collab Challenge, a Scratch programming competition for secondary school students in Russia.
+In May 2017, the foundation and Higher School of Economics established a business accelerator program focused on technologies for philanthropy (PhilTech).

-From 2015 to 2018, Ekaterina Rybakova and Igor Rybakov invested 1 billion rubles in Rybakov Foundation.
-In March 2019, they announced that they were investing another 1 billion rubles in the Foundation.
+From 2015 to 2018, Ekaterina Rybakova and Igor Rybakov contributed 1 billion rubles to the Rybakov Foundation.
+In March 2019, they announced an additional contribution of 1 billion rubles.

-In March 2019, at a press conference in Moscow, Ekaterina Rybakova and Igor Rybakov presented “School as the center of society” concept, focused on socio-educational development in line with the United Nations' Sustainable Development Goal 4.
-They also announced the launch of The Rybakov Prize, an initiative supported by UNESCO Institute for Information Technologies in Education and the World Bank.
+In March 2019, Ekaterina Rybakova and Igor Rybakov presented the concept “School as the Center of Society,” which focused on socio-educational development and referenced the United Nations' Sustainable Development Goal 4.
+At the same time, the foundation announced the launch of the Rybakov Prize, an initiative supported by UNESCO Institute for Information Technologies in Education and the World Bank.

-In February 2020, during the first Rybakov Prize ceremony, the founders has committed to spending $100 million over the next 10 years on the development of education.
-During the COVID-19 pandemic Rybakov Foundation provided Laptops to the multi-child families.
-232 multi-child families received laptops from different regions.
+In February 2020, during the first Rybakov Prize ceremony, the founders announced a commitment of US$100 million over a ten-year period for educational development initiatives.
+During the COVID-19 pandemic, the Rybakov Foundation distributed laptops to 232 multi-child families across various regions.